Limit Order Books

 \subsubsection{Model framework}

-Most zero-intelligence LOB models use the framework introduced by \textcite{Bak:1997} to model the evolution of $L(t)$.
-Orders are modelled as particles on a discrete one-dimensional lattice, whose locations correspond to price.
-Each particle corresponds to an order of size $\sigma$, so an order of size $k\sigma$ is modelled by $k$ separate particles.
-Sell orders are represented as a particle of type $A$ and buy orders are represented as a particle of type $B$.
-When two orders of opposite type occupy the same point on the pricing grid, the annihilation $A+B\rightarrow \emptyset$ occurrs.
-Figure \ref{particles} illustrates how a LOB is modelled in this way.
+Most zero-intelligence LOB models use the framework introduced by \citet{Bak:1997} to model the evolution of $\mathcal{L}(t)$.
+Orders are modelled as particles on a one-dimensional lattice whose locations correspond to price.
+Sell orders are represented as a particle of type $A$ and buy orders are represented as a particle of type $B$ (see Figure \ref{particles}).
+Each particle corresponds to an order of size $\sigma$, so an order of size $k\sigma$ is represented by $k$ separate particles.
+When two orders of opposite type occupy the same point on the pricing grid, an annihilation $A+B\rightarrow \emptyset$ occurs.